Multi-Oracle Consensus Protocol for Market-State Verification

 ## 11. Versioning

-This is version 1.0.0.
+This is version 1.0.1 (errata correction from v1.0.0).
 Backwards-incompatible changes will be published under a new major version at a new URL.
 Comments and errata: https://github.com/LembaGang/headless-oracle-v5/issues.

 ## 12. License